How much do households in the United States spend on rent?

 Compared to income, rent was highest in Puerto Rico in 2022.

-Ratio of median gross rent to median renter household income, 2022
+Ratio of median rent to median renter household income, 2022

-That year, median rent in Puerto Rico was $535 per month, the lowest of all 50 states plus Washington, DC, and Puerto Rico.
-Median monthly renter household income was $1,343, resulting in the least affordable rental market and a 39.8% rent-to-income ratio.
+In 2023, median rent in Puerto Rico was $535 per month, the lowest among all states and Washington, DC.
+Median monthly renter household income was $1.34K, resulting in the least affordable rental market based on a 39.8% rent-to-income ratio.

 Renter income and rent, by state (2022)